Long Division Calculator

 Answer

-Jane can fill 16 treat bags, and there will be 2 gummy bears left over for her to eat.
+Jane can successfully fill 16 treat bags, and she will have 2 leftover gummy bears to eat herself.